-Currently, I’m using Storybird’s monthly challenges as my impetus for getting a new story out every month.
+Currently, I’m using Storybird’s monthly challenges as my impetus for getting a new story out every month even though it’s not for profit.
 I just started in October of 2017.
 My Halloween story didn’t quite make it in on time to earn a badge for the challenge.
 I’ll keep posting new ones here on this page.

 October– My Tale for a Halloween Treat